|

 Working Step Four means examining how your own thoughts, feelings, beliefs and behaviors have made you an active participant in your own addiction.
 Taking personal responsibility is difficult for anyone, but for addicts, it’s especially tough.

 One of the common traits of all addicts is a tendency to see themselves as victims.
-They are stuck in a vicious cycle of “stinkin’ thinking” that justifies their substance abuse and addictive behavior.
-This can mean anything from feeling the need to drink to deal with a stressful workplace, using to numb the pain of a dysfunctional marriage, or getting high to cope with memories of an abusive childhood.
+They’re stuck in a vicious cycle of “stinkin’ thinking” that justifies their substance abuse and addictive behavior.
+This can mean anything from feeling the need to drink to deal with a stressful workplace to using to numb the pain of a dysfunctional marriage or getting high to cope with memories of an abusive childhood.

-Step Four requires you to break down your thoughts and life experiences, looking at critical issues, including feelings of resentment, harm you’ve caused others, your feelings of fear, and your sexual conduct.
-This includes listing all of the ways you’ve avoided taking personal responsibility, misdirected your anger, felt ashamed by things you have done or failed to do, and let fear rule your life.
+Step Four requires you to break down your thoughts and life experiences, looking at critical issues, including feelings of resentment, harm you’ve caused others, your feelings of fear and your sexual conduct.
+This includes listing all the ways you’ve avoided taking personal responsibility, misdirected your anger, felt ashamed by things you’ve done or failed to do and let fear rule your life.

-Once you’ve made that list, you then need to look at every single item and ask yourself what your role was in the situation.
+Once you’ve made that list, you then need to look at each item and ask yourself what your role was in the situation.
 What did you do to contribute to your addiction?
 What were you thinking and feeling?

 Remember, Step Four isn’t about finding solutions.
 It’s about self-reflection, honesty and taking responsibility for yourself.